The 3 Best Stretches for Cricket

-The Top 3 Cricket Stretches
+The 3 Best Cricket Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for cricket; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.

 Standing High-leg Bent Knee Hamstring Stretch: Stand with one foot raised onto a table.
 Keep your leg bent and lean your chest into your bent knee.

 Lying Knee Roll-over Stretch: While lying on your back, bend your knees and let them fall to one side.
 Keep your arms out to the side and let your back and hips rotate with your knees.

 Click on the play button below if you prefer to follow along to a 10 minute video of the best stretches for cricket.